mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 ### Believe

 {% include verse.html
-text="Do not let your hearts be troubled.
-Believe in God; believe also in me." verse="John 14:1"
+text="Don’t let your heart be troubled.
+Believe in God.
+Believe also in me." verse="John 14:1"
 %}

 {% include verse.html
-text="Trust in YHWH with all your heart, and do not rely on your own insight." verse="Proverbs 3:5"
+text="Trust in YHWH with all your heart, and don’t lean on your own understanding." verse="Proverbs 3:5"
 %}

 ### Obedience

 {% include verse.html
-text="So, for the sake of your tradition, you nullify the word of God.
+text="You have made the commandment of God void because of your tradition.
 You hypocrites!
-Isaiah prophesied rightly about you when he said: ‘This people honors me with their lips, but their hearts are far from me; in vain do they worship me, teaching human precepts as doctrines.’" verse="Matthew 15:6-9"
+Well did Isaiah prophesy of you, saying, ‘These people draw near to me with their mouth, and honor me with their lips; but their heart is far from me.
+And they worship me in vain, teaching as doctrine rules made by men.’" verse="Matthew 15:6-9"
 %}

 We must obey God not on human terms, but on His terms, which He clearly laid out for us.
 (See [The Law Remains](/the-law-remains).)

 {% include verse.html
-text="Do not think that I have come to abolish the Law or the Prophets; I have come not to abolish but to fulfill.
-For truly I tell you, until heaven and earth pass away, not one letter, not one stroke of a letter, will pass from the law until all is accomplished.
-Therefore, whoever breaks one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven, but whoever does them and teaches them will be called great in the kingdom of heaven.
-For I tell you, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven." verse="Matthew 5:17-20"
+text="Don’t think that I came to destroy the law or the prophets.
+I didn’t come to destroy, but to fulfill.
+For most certainly, I tell you, until heaven and earth pass away, not even one smallest letter or one tiny pen stroke shall in any way pass away from the law, until all things are accomplished.
+Therefore, whoever shall break one of these least commandments and teach others to do so, shall be called least in the Kingdom of Heaven; but whoever shall do and teach them shall be called great in the Kingdom of Heaven.
+For I tell you that unless your righteousness exceeds that of the scribes and Pharisees, there is no way you will enter into the Kingdom of Heaven." verse="Matthew 5:17-20"
 %}

 Trusting obedience is how we love God (not deeming some commandments as "lesser" to justify ignoring them).

 {% include verse.html
-text="**If you love me, you will keep my commandments.**" verse="John 14:15"
+text="**If you love me, keep my commandments.**" verse="John 14:15"
 %}

-### Fear of YHWH

-{% include verse.html
-text="Do not fear those who kill the body but cannot kill the soul; rather, fear the one who can destroy both soul and body in Gehenna." verse="Matthew 10:28"
-%}

-Is the fear of God a sign that we love Him?

-{% include verse.html
-text="The fear of YHWH is the beginning of wisdom..." verse="Proverbs 9:10"
-%}

 ### Be His Witness

 {% include verse.html
-text="Everyone, therefore, who acknowledges me before others, I also will acknowledge before my Father in heaven, but whoever denies me before others, I also will deny before my Father in heaven." verse="Matthew 10:32-33"
+text="Everyone therefore who confesses me before men, I will also confess him before my Father who is in heaven.
+But whoever denies me before men, I will also deny him before my Father who is in heaven." verse="Matthew 10:32-33"
 %}